inkarkat/vim-TextTransform/README.md

   around the cursor, optionally with offsets, optionally just a match inside that range, optionally one indexed match.
 - ENH: Add g:TextTransformContext.triggerPos.
+- Mappings created through TextTransform#MakeMappings() now also abort on error.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.037!__